FACEITAPP/splitpeasoup.github.io/group-agreement.md

 * GitHub Project for tasks
 * Slack for quick communication of ideas
-* If a team member can't meet in person, they can resort to Slack or Google Hangout
+* If a team member can't meet in person, communicate with team and figure out plan
-* If a team member is feeling overwhelmed, notify team so that others can support
+* If a team member is feeling overwhelmed, notify team so that others can support and break task down
-* If a team member is ahead of task/schedule, notify team to help with other tasks
 * Constant agreement on task deadlines

 ## Conflict Plan